ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 For more details, see [#2741](https://github.com/ISISComputingGroup/IBEX/issues/2741)

+# Chopper won't phase correctly / delay is fluctuating wildly

+### Synchrotron off

+The phase delay of the chopper is a delay between the synchrotron pulse and the phase of the chopper.
+If the synchrotron is not running these numbers will be essentially random - this is nothing to worry about.

 # Drive turns off unexpectedly

 There are a variety of hardware & software conditions that can cause the chopper to spin down.